History of radio: Broadcasting

-Wavelength (meters) vs. frequency (kilocycles, kilohertz)
+Wavelength and frequency

 In early radio, and to a limited extent much later, the transmission signal of the radio station was specified in meters, referring to the wavelength, the length of the radio wave.
 This is the origin of the terms long wave, medium wave, and short wave radio.
 Portions of the radio spectrum reserved for specific purposes were often referred to by wavelength: the 40-meter band, used for amateur radio, for example.
 The relation between wavelength and frequency is reciprocal: the higher the frequency, the shorter the wave, and vice versa.

 As equipment progressed, precise frequency control became possible; early stations often did not have a precise frequency, as it was affected by the temperature of the equipment, among other factors.
 Identifying a radio signal by its frequency rather than its length proved much more practical and useful, and starting in the 1920s this became the usual method of identifying a signal, especially in the United States.
 Frequencies specified in number of cycles per second (kilocycles, megacycles) were replaced by the more specific designation of hertz (cycles per second) about 1965.

 Radio companies

 British Marconi

 Using various patents, the British Marconi company was established in 1897 by Guglielmo Marconi and began communication between coast radio stations and ships at sea.
 A year after, in 1898, they successfully introduced their first radio station in Chelmsford.
 This company, along with its subsidiaries Canadian Marconi and American Marconi, had a stranglehold on ship-to-shore communication.
 It operated much the way American Telephone and Telegraph operated until 1983, owning all of its equipment and refusing to communicate with non-Marconi equipped ships.
-Many inventions improved the quality of radio, and amateurs experimented with uses of radio, thus planting the first seeds of broadcasting.
+Many inventions improved the quality of radio, and amateurs experimented with the uses of radio, thus planting the first seeds of broadcasting.